yurimuniz7/My_website/content/en/home/projects.md

  css_class = ""
 +++

 <p align="justify">Here I want to showcase some of the work I've done in the field of data science so far.
-I have been studying this subject since May 2020, hence I'm still thinking on projects of my liking, working on kaggle competitions, and trying to build a nice and distinct portfolio.</p>
+I study this subject since May 2020.
+Since then, I have been working on kaggle competitions, and trying to build a nice and distinct portfolio.</p>